 What other type of questions do you use when researching and/or creating a world for your stories?

-Do you want a Scrivener template that will help you develop the world building and setting of your story?
+Do you want a Scrivener or Microsoft Word template that will help you develop the world building and setting of your story?

 Want to know more?
 Check out the book How to Get to Know Your Story’s World with Worldbuilding Questions: